-- Attend Class Officer Trainings. - Meet with other Class Officers.
+- Attend Class Officer Trainings and encourage Fund Chair to attend the Fund Chair Fall and Spring Conferences - Meet with other Class Officers.
 Set goals for the year around class communications, events, and giving. - Consider leading the class to hold an annual event for your class.
-(Ideas include book groups, trivia nights, zoom check ins, or attend a local event as a class.) - Set up a meeting schedule for the year, plan to connect with class officers at least yearly. - Make sure all officers have and understand their job descriptions. - Submit Class News and work with Class Secretary to encourage other classmates to do the same.
+(Ideas include book groups, trivia nights, zoom check ins, or attend a local event as a class or a larger "mini-reunion" event.) - Set up a meeting schedule for the year, plan to connect with class officers at least yearly. - Make sure all officers have and understand their job descriptions.

+Submit Class News and work with Class Secretary to encourage other classmates to do the same.

-- Connect with Fund Chairs over the fall giving letter and the calendar year end giving email to help their class achieve their class donor and participation goals. - Encourage classmates to make a gift to The Fund for Agnes Scott by participating in the fall Giving Tuesday campaign (Agnes Scott's Giving Day, the Tuesday after Thanksgiving). - Make a one-time gift to The Fund for Agnes Scott or a commitment to make a monthly gift and encourage your classmates to do the same before Calendar Year End.
+- Connect with Fund Chairs over the fall giving letter and the calendar year end giving email to help their class achieve their class donor and participation goals. - Encourage classmates to make a gift to The Fund for Agnes Scott by participating in the fall Represent Your Class Colors Campaign and the Giving Tuesday campaign (Agnes Scott's Giving Day). - Make a one-time gift to The Fund for Agnes Scott or a commitment to make a monthly gift and encourage your classmates to do the same before Calendar Year End.